jjjj473/ggggg/README.md

 The browser provides a few pages that are rendered internally:

+- `archbrowser://home` — default start page with navigation links and a theme toggle
 - `archbrowser://history` — view browsing history stored in the SQLite database
 - `archbrowser://downloads` — list completed downloads
 - `archbrowser://settings` — settings page with a link to clear all saved data